pyroscope/rtorrent-ps/docs/manual.rst

     or else the value of the ``displayname`` custom field when set on an item Tracker
-    Domain of the first HTTP tracker with seeds or leeches, or else the first one altogether – note that your can define nicer aliases using the `trackers.alias.set_key`_ command in your configuration
+    Domain of the first HTTP tracker with seeds or leeches, or else the first one altogether – note that you can define nicer aliases using the `trackers.alias.set_key`_ command in your configuration

 For the various time displays to work, you need